 The 1968 Tele

-Coxon eventually grew to favour the 1968 model he owned – although even Coxon wasn’t entirely sure whether it was a ‘68 or ‘69.
+Coxon eventually grew to favor the 1968 model he owned – although even Coxon wasn’t entirely sure whether it was a ‘68 or ‘69.

 The debate still hasn’t been officially settled as far as we can tell.
 In either case, there were some differences between this and his ‘52.